We may receive compensation when you click on links to products from our partners.

 Another major reason for not getting a job offer is that maybe you asked the wrong questions (or no questions at all).
-Don’t ask about overtime and vacation too early in the process, there will be plenty of time for this in later
+Don’t ask about overtime and vacation too early in the

 You Were More Interested in “What’s in it for me?”

 Second only to being “the right person for the job” is showing enthusiasm for the company and the role.
 You need to convince the hiring manager that you really want to work for the company (and you should have a good list of why that is).
-If you are more interested in what the job has to offer you rather than what you have to offer, you likely to be rejected.
+If you are more interested in what the job has to offer you rather than what you have to offer, you are likely to be rejected.
 Although you might be eager to know what benefits the job has to offer, the interviewer first wants to know what you can do for the company.
 Establish your importance by letting the interviewer know how they can benefit from your skills and expertise and why you are the best fit for the company and the job.